Contact local media

 When should I contact my local newspaper/radio station?

-If you're organising an event, give local radio stations and newspapers plenty of notice so they have enough time to plan the story.
-Invite them to come along and take part.
+If you’re organising an event, contacting the media is a great way of boosting interest and getting the word out.
+Make sure you give local radio stations and newspapers plenty of notice so they have enough time to plan the story.
+You could even invite them to come along and take part.

 Different media outlets have different lead times (how far in advance of publication they need information and stories).
 These do vary so it is worth calling around to double check.
 But as a general rule: